Marcelle Laloë

-Marcelle Aimée Léonie Laloë (Algiers, July 2, 1884 - Château de Losse, Thonac, Dordogne, September 5, 1974) was a French woman who was the wife of Emperor Hàm Nghi of the Nguyễn dynasty of Vietnam.
+Marcelle Aimée Léonie Laloë (July 2, 1884, in Algiers – September 5, 1974, in Château de Losse, Thonac, Dordogne) was a French woman who was the wife of Emperor Hàm Nghi of the Nguyễn dynasty of Vietnam.
 She was the daughter of Francis Laloë, President of the Appeal Court of Algiers, and Suzanne Ving.
-On November 4, 1904, she married Emperor Ham Nghi of Vietnam in Algiers, at the Cathedral of St Philip.
+On November 4, 1904, she married Emperor Hàm Nghi of Vietnam in Algiers, at the Cathedral of St Philip.
 Rebel to the French, her husband was captured in November 1888 and sent in exile to Algiers, where he arrived with a small retinue on 13 January 1889.
 They first lived in a rented villa and then purchased the Villa des Pins in El Biar, an affluent district of the capital 4-kilometer from the town center.